Infinity-Surge/open-ventilator/README.md

 2) design and build ventilator hardware; and
 3) build and submit a low-cost ventilator to the FDA for clearance.

+# Design Components/Initiatives

+This project can be broken up conceptually into the following major initiatives:

+- Hardware design and testing
+- Software design and testing
+- Mechanical design and production
+- Documentation and Project Management

+## Documentation and Project Management

+The FDA requires a lot of documentation throughout the lifecycle of a medical device.
+In order to facilitate this, a considerable amount of effort needs to be expended on documentation.

+While most medical device companies use Microsoft Word documents that are singularly edited and reviewed, then added to a Quality Management System, we are utilizing git as our QMS.
+Documents are generated and build like code.
+We are using sphinx to generate documents.
+All changes, revisions, and edits are captured in the git history.
+As a result, the FDA and regulatory bodies will have complete transparency and traceability throughout the lifecycle, much more than with a traditional medical device maker.

 ## Hardware

 The current envisioned control hardware is envisioned to be a modular system, comprised of several electrical boards.
 Each board will be designed for testing, and ease of replacement in the field.